nirdeshdwa/anime_dcgan/README.md

 discriminator_optimizer =  tf.keras.optimizers.Adam(learning_rate=0.0002, beta_1=0.5)
 ```

-##**Save checkpoints**
+## **Save checkpoints**

-Use checkpoints to save and restore models, which can be helpful in case a long running training task is interrupted.
+Use checkpoints to save and restore models, which can be helpful in case a long-running training task is interrupted.

 ```